margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Voice ##
 Use your voice,
-Cherish the silence,
+cherish the silence,
-Speak your truth,
+speak your truth,
 express your heart,
 articulate your opinion,
-narrate stories - your story and others' stories, echo another's, find the strength within get things off your chest
+narrate stories - your story and others' stories, echo another's, find the strength within, get things off your chest.

 <br>

 **Word Associations:** mermaid, narrate, opinion, echo, silence, accent, sing, choke, chest, express

 ## Water ##
-The deep, clear water thatn runneth through the earth and separates the country It flows through the earth from the ocean to the land and cycles around, giving life and purity
+The deep, clear water that runneth through the earth and separates the country.
+It flows through the earth from the ocean to the land and cycles around, giving life and purity.
-THe sky soaks it up, it changes elements, becomes vapor, and is a flood
+The sky soaks it up, it changes elements, becomes vapor, and is a flood.

 <br>

 **Word Associations:** vapor, ocean, sky, life, cycle, shallow, sprinkle, flow, element, flood

 ## Reliable ##
-Being consistently on time, ready to go, ready to help Expressing the same quality over and over again Predictable behavior when a promise is made, it's guaranateed that it will be kept without error, with stability A safe foundation, free from the need to test out Always there, ready to go, reliable
+Being consistently on time, ready to go, ready to help.
+Expressing the same quality over and over again.
+Demonstrating predictable behavior when a promise is made, it's guaranteed that it will be kept without error, with stability.
+Relying on a safe foundation, free from the need to test out.
+Being always there, ready to go, reliable.

 <br>